Illustration by Danilo Costa at Artworks Vexel. See more here

 Read | The methodical, scientific wisdom of Valeriy Lobanovskyi

-After Alessandro Del Piero had kept Juventus in the tie with his converted kick, the task of wining the tournament would fall to a Milan player.
+After Alessandro Del Piero had kept Juventus in the tie with his converted kick, the task of winning the tournament would fall to a Milan player.
 Of course, that player would be Shevchenko.
-After a long run up he sent Buffon the wrong way with a tremendously composed penalty and wheeled away in celebration, looking overwhelmed with emotion as he galloped towards Dida.
+After a long run-up, he sent Gianluigi Buffon the wrong way with a tremendously composed penalty and wheeled away in celebration, looking overwhelmed with emotion as he galloped towards Dida.

 The following season would see him get back to his best as he grabbed the winner against Porto in the European Super Cup and netted 24 goals in 32 league matches on the way to Milan’s first Scudetto for five years.
 Shevchenko also scooped that year’s Ballon d’Or to cap 2004 as his best year in the game.